 This is a non-spoiler review.

-If you’d like to get your own copy, you can get it here:
+If you’d like to get your own copy, you can find it here:

-If you’d like to check out Ben and his works, you can find him on social media, and also here:
+If you’d like to check out the author, Robert Herold, and his other works, you can find him here:

-If you’d like to check out more from the publisher of DEAD BRANCHES, you can find them here:
+If you’d like to explore the works of the press that released this title, you can find them here:

 Leave a Reply